iit-DLSLab/robotlib/README.md

 Suppose now that you want a variable storing the stance status of each leg.
 You can define a leg data map object in this way

-    // Define and populate a leg data map object robotlib::RobotBase::LegDataMap<bool> stance_status {robot->makeLegDataMap<bool>(false)}; // or auto stance_status {robot->makeLegDataMap<bool>(0.0)};
+    // Define and populate a leg data map object robotlib::RobotBase::LimbDataMap<bool> stance_status {robot->makeLimbDataMap<bool>(false)}; // or auto stance_status {robot->makeLimbDataMap<bool>(0.0)};

-The LegDataMap object is a list of pairs.
+The LimbDataMap object is a list of pairs.
 Each pair associates the shared pointer of a leg to a data.

-Notice that the constructor of the LegDataMap class allocates dynamic memory.
-With the aim of letting the user managing more carefully dynamic memory allocation, the LegDataMap constructor is made private, such that the user is forced to use a RobotBase object to create a LegDataMap one.
+Notice that the constructor of the LimbDataMap class allocates dynamic memory.
+With the aim of letting the user managing more carefully dynamic memory allocation, the LimbDataMap constructor is made private, such that the user is forced to use a RobotBase object to create a LimbDataMap one.
 Each time you see the word *make* inside a Robotlib function name, it means that the function is instantiating a data structure with dynamic memory allocation.

 Let's now populate the stance_status variable